 Now, more than ever we need to make sure our gut immunity is working well.
 One of the quickest ways to help with gut function is to eat right and take a probiotic.
 There are over 100 publications demonstrating Lactobacillus acidophilus and Bifidobacterium lactis strains support a balance of intestinal microbiota[vii].

 Also, our food choices play a huge role in our diversity and functionality of our gut bacteria, so a good diet and nutrition now, more than ever is vital.

-We are only at the beginning of this right now.
-We will get through this; and we will be innovative and dynamic.
-The positive is going to be a learning experience with everything.
-Now is not the time to go back to default eating – be really careful of your habits, be an observer of your habits so that you can replace the ones that are not serving you with healthier habits.
+Now is the time to not go back to default eating – be really careful of your habits, be an observer of your habits so that you can replace the ones that are not serving you with healthier habits.

 Now is the time to adopt a new rhythm in our lives.
 Quality sleep, good nutrition, activity & exercise and staying in the present moment will all serve us well in not only handling stress however strengthening our immune system.

-Most of us are now working from home, working out from home, eating, educating kids and entertaining ourselves at home and as you adjust to this new routine, make sure you aren’t putting your short or long term goals on pause.
-It is important to keep focused on the positives of the future.
+With increasing flexibility in the workplace, including being able to work more from home, we have more opportunity to control how we structure our days.
 It’s the perfect time to commit to a new daily routine that helps you get closer to what you are wanting to achieve in life – a new routine that replaces the mindless TV binging.
 A time to turn inward with and to start focusing on not only your health but your personal growth also.
 Use this time to really uncover what you want most out of life, and how you’ll take action to get there.